aledha/Notes-2024-2025/Masters/Intro.md

-In this paper, two main classes of problems will arise: $\textit{ordinary differential equations}$ (ODEs) and $\textit{partial differential equations}$ (PDEs).
-The following is a list of the main equations we will consider throughout this paper:
+In this thesis, two main classes of problems will arise: $\textit{ordinary differential equations}$ (ODEs) and $\textit{partial differential equations}$ (PDEs).
+The following is a list of the main equations we will consider throughout this thesis:
 $$
 \begin{align}
 \nabla \cdot \mathbf{P} & =\boldsymbol{0},\qquad & \mathbf{X}\in\Omega, \\